The Vision Australia Library has a variety of resources and services for young people who are blind, have low vision or have a print disability.

 Audio formats are the quickest and cheapest to reproduce.
 Braille, large print and e-text formats are more expensive, complicated and time-consuming to produce.
 If you can provide the original material in electronic format we can do this much quicker for you.

-Online reference databases
+Online reference and research databases

 If you need to find information for your studies the below online references may help.
 For login details please contact the library Britannica Online